 Taking care of all these responsibilities is a full-time job.
 Moreover, you need to have in-depth technical knowledge to be able to handle it.
 You can hire Linux administrators to help you with these aspects, but bear in mind that building an in-house team will cost you more.
 Even without a team, knowledge is a mandatory part of using a server.
 If you don’t spend money on a team that is knowledgeable, then you’ll be spending time (and therefore money) on learning the administration yourself.

 Unmanaged hosting is often cheaper than managed hosting.
 On the surface, it may look like the better choice as it helps you in cost-cutting.
 However, if you fail to manage it properly, your entire business process can suffer, causing major financial loss.
 That is why experts say that managed hosting is the ultimate choice for small businesses.

 As mentioned above, a fully managed hosting service is ideal for small businesses of all kinds.
 Despite having a slightly higher cost than unmanaged hosting, it is the more popular choice.
 That is because it offers a range of excellent benefits that far outweigh the cost premium.

 Here are some of them:

-- Server management – Servers need to be constantly managed, OS packages require regular updates, security patches, websites and apps installed on the server have to be scanned for malicious activities, errors and potential failures on a regular basis.
+- Server management – Servers need to be constantly managed, OS packages require regular updates, and security patches, websites, and apps installed on the server have to be scanned for malicious activities, errors, and potential failures on a regular basis.
 With managed hosting, you get a dedicated team of experienced admins who will do all of this for you.
 It is the best way to prevent hazardous circumstances in the future.